arslaniftikhar/react-calculator/README.md

 # A simple React Calculator

-This will basic calculation operations like: +, −, ×, ÷, and %.
+This will performs some basic operations like: +, −, ×, ÷, and %.

 In the project directory, you can run: